 - Inspire the next generation of women entrepreneurs

-- Proposed projects should demonstrate how they will address each of the following criteria:
+- Proposed projects should demonstrate how they will address all of the following criteria:

-- Improve resources and opportunities for women entrepreneurs in D.C.;
+- Improves resources and opportunities for women entrepreneurs in DC;

-- Operate inclusively, benefiting diverse women across the D.C. community;
+- Operates inclusive, benefiting diverse women across the DC community;

-- Include clearly defined goal(s) and metrics for success
+- Includes clearly defined goal(s) and metrics for success.